esp-rs/rust-build/README.md

 ## RISC-V Installation

-Following instructions are specific for ESP32-C based on RISC-V architecture.
+The following instructions are specific for ESP32-C based on RISC-V architecture.

 Install the RISC-V target for Rust: